Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: INTRODUCTION

 \subsection{Related Work}

-In robotics and autonomous racing, the methods to compute minimum-time velocity profiles on a given path fall into three families: (1) optimal control problems (OCPs) with direct and indirect methods, (2) quasi steady-state (QSS), and (3) forward-backward or related semi-analytical strategies.
+In robotics and autonomous racing, the methods to compute minimum-time velocity profiles on a given path fall into three families: (1) \ac{OCP} with direct and indirect methods, (2) \ac{QSS}, and (3) \ac{FB} or related semi-analytical strategies.